 1. Fairytale chandeliers

-What better way to illuminate a golden, Somerset stone barn than with a chandelier made up of tiny, flickering fairy lights?
-This statement glowing lighting makes weddings at Almonry Barn utterly unforgettable and feel as close to a fairytale as they do to reality.
+What better way to illuminate a golden stone barn than with a chandelier made up of tiny, flickering fairy lights?
+This statement glowing lighting makes weddings utterly unforgettable and feel as close to a fairytale as they do to reality.

 2. Blossom trees

 When you’re getting married in a country house, you’re often already blessed with high ceilings, grand interiors and lots of space.
-Kirsty and David certainly were when they married here at Iscoyd Park, making the most of both their ceremony and reception rooms by introducing tall blossom trees, drawing the eye upwards and adding a romantic, fairytale finishing touch.
+This wedding at Iscoyd Park made the most of both the ceremony and reception rooms by introducing tall blossom trees, drawing the eye upwards and adding a romantic, fairytale finishing touch.

 3. Rustic stacked crates